jwlehman93/Flicks/README.md

 - [x] User sees an error message when there's a networking error.
 - [x] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Overview comes up on click of poster view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):